Zion National Park: Crowds and Visitor Responsibility

 Where to start?
 There is so much to say about Zion National Park!
 The park was established 100 years ago in 1919 and covers over 145,000 acres!
 The most visited area of Zion is the canyon, which was formed by the Virgin River and continues to impact the park.

 While visiting the canyon, you are looking above at the 2,000- foot high red sandstone cliffs.
-The park offers unique geography, a huge variety in plant and animal diversity.
+The park offers unique geography and a huge variety of plant and animal diversity.
 This is the busiest park in Utah with over 4.5 million visitors in 2018.

 The thing that concerned us the most about visiting Zion was the crowds.
 Keith and I have had the opportunity to spend so much time away from crowds and knowing this place is overcrowded gave us a sour taste to start.
 We had planned this trip for the early summer and had to reschedule when Keith got hurt and needed surgery.
 This ended up being a blessing because I believe the Fall season is the best time to visit Zion!

 Our preconceived notions about the crowds changed almost immediately.
-We did our research and planned to visit the park during some of the best possible hours (before 8 am or after 4 pm) and were pleasantly surprised at how quickly our negative attitude changed once experiencing it for ourselves.
-Once at Zion, we kept reminding ourselves to expect crowds and waiting.
+We did our research and planned to visit the park during some of the best possible hours (before 8 am or after 4 pm) and were pleasantly surprised at how quickly our negative attitude changed once experienced it for ourselves.
+Once at Zion, we kept reminding ourselves to expect crowds and wait.
 Going in with a realistic outlook and trying to be more positive really helped us to enjoy ourselves.
-All in all it was nice to see that it wasn’t as hectic as we thought it would be.
+All in all, it was nice to see that it wasn’t as hectic as we thought it would be.

 Since Zion is so busy, I would say one thing they have nailed down is the organization.
 Granted we were there during some of the less busy weeks and times of the day, but I was impressed with what they have been able to do considering the number of people they serve each day.